The Street Fighter: Legacy and influence

-The title of the arcade fighting game Street Fighter (1987) was inspired by The Street Fighter.The Street Fighter introduced x-ray vision fatality finishing moves.
+The title of fighting game series Street Fighter, starting with the arcade game Street Fighter (1987), was inspired by The Street Fighter.The Street Fighter introduced x-ray vision fatality finishing moves.
 It was initially seen as a gimmick to distinguish it from other martial arts films, before it went on to influence later works, including the Mortal Kombat series of fighting games.

 The 1991 Hong Kong film Riki-Oh: The Story of Ricky includes a scene where protagonist Ricky Ho Lik-wong delivers an X-ray punch to an attacker.

 In 1993, the film (and its sequels) received mainstream exposure in North America when they were featured in Tony Scott's True Romance (written by Quentin Tarantino), which had the two lead characters spending time at a Sonny Chiba Street Fighter marathon.

 Quentin Tarantino listed The Street Fighter as number 13 on his top 20 grindhouse films list.

 The 2007 video game The Darkness has the entire film available to watch on any of the in-game TVs.